The Seven Eras of Rapid Transit Planning in Los Angeles

-Today, one can get a glimpse of what might have been by visiting Disneyland and riding their monorail which has been running since 1959.
-Monorails are somewhat popular in amusement parks, but they have never caught on as the staples of urban rapid transit networks.
+Today, one can get a glimpse of what might have been by visiting Disneyland and riding its monorail which has been running since 1959.
+Monorails are somewhat popular in amusement parks, but they have never caught on for use in urban rapid transit networks.

 The era of futurism saw consideration of other new ideas beside monorail.
 In 1958, the Metropolitan Transit Authority bought out the remaining private bus and trolley operators.
 A major objective of public ownership was to be the creation of a modern rapid transit system.
 A consultant study designated four major corridors for an initial rapid transit system.
 During 1959 and 1960, the MTA and Daniel, Mann, Johnson and Mendenhall evaluated forty new technologies as candidates to serve these corridors.
 They recommended a modification of the French rubber tired rapid transit train for a 75-mile, $529 million system over the four corridors, mostly on surface and elevated structures.

 Among the advantages cited for pneumatic tires were their ability to climb steeper grades than steel wheels and quietness.
 As to the latter virtue, the consultants were dead wrong.
 Their prototype, the Paris Metro, which had rubber-tired trains on two lines at the time, is a low-speed system.
 At low speeds, rubber tires were quieter than steel wheels, but as velocities increase, the advantage quickly disappears.
 Each car of a rubber-tired train has as much wheel-to-surface contact area as a tractor-trailer rig.
 At the 80-mile-per-hour speeds contemplated for the four-corridor system an eight-car train would create an enormous racket.